Use repeated containers to generate layouts from data

 | Element gap | Adds padding between elements in the card.
 On by default.
 Turn the toggle off to remove padding between elements. |

-You can follow along with the step-by-step instructions in this example to create a gallery of US national parks using the repeated container element.
-Each card contains the park's name and image.
-Clicking on a card displays additional information about the park.
+You can follow along with the step-by-step instructions in this example to create an interactive employee directory using the repeated container element.
+Each card contains the employee's name and image.
+Clicking on a card displays additional information about the employee.

-- In a new workbook, select Input > CSV from the Add element bar.
+- In a new workbook, select Data > Table > Data sources > Connections.

 Create a repeated container from the data source

-After adding the data source, create a repeated container from the data source:
+After adding the data source, create a repeated container as a child element:

 - Select the input table.